47th Artillery Brigade

-The 47th Artillery Brigade (MUNA7113) is a brigade level military unit of the Ukrainian Ground Forces, a part of the 9th Strategic Reserve Corps and operationally subordinated to the Operational Command East.
+The 47th Separate Artillery Brigade named after Semyon Loschenko (MUNA7113) is a brigade level military unit of the Ukrainian Ground Forces, a part of the 18th Army Corps and operationally subordinated to the Operational Command East.
 The Brigade was established in October 2022 and is based in Kharkiv.

 History

 It was established in October 2022 amidst the Russian invasion of Ukraine and was fully staffed by January 2023.
 Soldier Kalinichenko Andriy Mykolayovych, a driver-electrician of an artillery battery of the brigade was killed in action on 14 November 2022.

 In June 2023, the brigade carried out strikes against Russian forces in the area of Velyka Novoselka, destroying a Russian 2S3 Akatsiya self-propelled artillery piece.
 It also discovered a and destroyed a Russian BM-27 Uragan 220mm MLRS using French CAESAR self-propelled howitzer.
 On 7 July 2023, its forces destroyed a Russian Tornado MLRS using an M142 HIMARS.
 On 2 September 2023, the brigade received commendation from Volodymyr Zelensky for its defensive operations in Zaporizhzhia Oblast, Donetsk Oblast and Sumy Oblast.
 In December 2023, its forces were operating along the frontlines.
 In February 2024, the brigade was utilizing 2S22 Bohdana to strike Russian positions.

 In March 2024, its equipment was protected with nets against the constant threat of kamikaze drones.
 In August 2024, its forces struck and destroyed a Russian tank.
 On 14 August 2024, its forces struck and destroyed a Russian ammunition transport vehicle.
 In November 2024, a soldier of the brigade, Vyacheslav Puntus was killed in action.
 In late December 2024, a soldier of the brigade, Serhiy Lastivka was killed in combat along the frontlines.
 On 8 February 2025, its forces destroyed a Russian cannon and a field ammunition depot.

+On 23 February 2026 the unit was awarded the Presidential Award For Courage and Bravery by the President of Ukraine Volodymyr Zelenskyy.

+On 7 April 2026 the unit was awarded the honoary title named after Semen Loshhenko by President Volodymyr Zelenskyy.